-COMPETENCES AND COGNITIVE SKILLS The learning process should allow the degree graduates to demonstrate: Ability to calculate and process data, related to information and chemistry data.
+COMPETENCES AND COGNITIVE SKILLS The learning process should allow the degree graduates to demonstrate: Ability to apply this knowledge and understanding to the solution of common qualitative and quantitative problems.
+Solve qualitative and quantitative problems following previously developed models(CE14).
+Recognise and analyse new problems and plan strategies to solve them(CE15).
+Understand the qualitative and quantitative aspects of chemical problems(CE24).
+Ability to calculate and process data, related to information and chemistry data.
 Solve qualitative and quantitative problems following previously developed models(CE14).
 Recognise and analyse new problems and plan strategies to solve them(CE15).

-GENERAL COMPETENCES The learning process should allow the degree graduates to demonstrate: Ability to apply practical knowledge to solve problems related to qualitative and Solve problems effectively(CG4).
-Solve qualitative and quantitative problems
+GENERAL COMPETENCES The learning process should allow the degree graduates to demonstrate: Ability to apply practical knowledge to solve problems Solve problems effectively(CG4).